 Interpreters take the spoken word in one language and change it into the spoken word in a second language.
 (Note that a translator takes the written word in one language and changes it into the written word in a second language.)
 The materials on this page pertain to interpreters.

 Most health-related sessions are interpreted consecutively, meaning the interpreter speaks after the provider or the survivor finishes.

-The International Medical Interpreters Association has a good resources page.
+The International Medical Interpreters Association has a good page on terminology, as well as other resources.
 It also has a document on the IMIA standards of practice: These standards of practice developed by the IMIA were developed in 1996 and updated in 2007.
 This document outlines the role of an interpreter in a clinical setting and provides standards of practice on interpretation, cultural competency, and ethics.
 Additionally the document contains an evaluation tool.
 This document can be used in the development of a training program for interpreters, as an evaluation tool, and in preparing health care providers to work with interpreters.